Degrees of Freedom

 Ferrite.add!Method

-Add a dim-dimensional Field called name which is approximated by ip to dh.
+Add a field called name approximated by ip to the DofHandler dh.

 source